samuelpowell/LibTOAST.jl/README.md

 ### Meshes and the FE subspace

-In TOAST++ the mesh and the underlying finite-element subspace are tightly coupled: the type of the finite-element is chosen during initisation of the mesh.
+In TOAST++ the mesh and the underlying finite-element subspace are tightly coupled: the type of the finite-element is chosen during initialisation of the mesh.
 TOAST.jl only supports homogenous meshes of piecewise-linear triangular (2D) or tetrahedral (3D) meshes.
 Element-wise assembly is a planned feature.

 Meshes can be specified by supplying two parameters:

 1. a matrix containing the location of each vertex;
-2. an matrix descirbing the element connectivity (the vertices belonging to each element).
+2. an matrix describing the element connectivity (the vertices belonging to each element).

 For example, suppose `vtx` is a number-of-vertices x 3 matrix of vertices, and `ele` is a number-of-elements x 4 matrix defining the element connectivity, then we may construct a mesh of tetrahedral elements as follows.